 Lena decides to visit Uncle Erich's apartment only to discover it is now occupied by a strange man named Friedrich who insists he has lived there for the past five years.
 At first Lena believes her uncle has run away.
 However, Lena's thinking begins to change as she makes several discoveries.
 The first is the discovery that someone has searched through her bedroom, removing her hidden pictures of Uncle Erich.
 Then Lena unexpectedly encounters Steffi, who believes that Lena reported her uncle.
 She tells Lena, "There is no Erich anymore." and advises her that she shouldn't go looking for him or asking about him.
 At home Lena discovers Erich's books, hidden under her mattress are also gone.
 When she tells her aunt, Lena is told she doesn't have an uncle and that there were no books under her mattress.
 Her aunt tells her she must accept that he has gone.

+Lena's efforts to prove to herself that her Uncle Erich did exist prove fruitless.
+At the library there are no copies of his books.
+However when she finds a picture of Marilyn Monroe that Uncle Erich let her cut from his magazine, in her sweater pocket, Lena knows he did exist and her self-doubt vanishes.
 From this point on Lena is determined to learn what has happened to her beloved Uncle Erich.
 It is a journey that will lead her to take risks that are so dangerous she is re-committed to the asylum.
 But along the way, Lena discovers an inner strength that allows her to face her abuser, and help another person escape to West Germany.

 Discussion

 The House of One Thousand Eyes, its title a reference to the nickname given to the headquarters of the Stasi, paints a picture of life under the repressive communist government in East Berlin.
 The city of Berlin, capital of Germany was divided into two (initially four zones immediately after the war) after the fall of Germany during World War II.
 West Berlin which was controlled by the Allies eventually became part of the Federal Republic of Germany while East Berlin which had been under Soviet control became part of the German Democratic Republic or East Germany.
-This was in spite of the fact that the city of Berlin itself lay within East Germany.
-In 1961 the Berlin Wall, called the Anti-Fascist Protection Rampart by the leaders of communist East Germany, was constructed within hours, to stop the drain of young, educated Germans especially professionals and skilled workers to West Berlin and to the FRG.
+This was in spite of the fact that the city of Berlin lay within East Germany.
+In 1961 the Berlin Wall, called the Anti-Fascist Protection Rampart by the leaders of communist East Germany, was constructed within hours, to stop the drain of young, educated Germans, especially professionals and skilled workers, to West Berlin and to the FRG.

 Closed off from the West, life in East Berlin became increasingly intolerable: the people in the city were expected to follow all the communist party rules and they were often spied on by their fellow citizens.
 Cameras and hidden microphones were also used spy on people.
 Anyone copying Western trends in fashion, music or culture was deemed subversive.
 The Stasi kept file cards on millions of East Germans.
 Despite the barbed wire, guards, concrete walls and soldiers guarding the Berlin Wall, many still tried to escape to the West.